opstrace/opstrace/docs/quickstart.md

 <!-- markdownlint-disable MD044 -->
 Join our [community Slack](https://go.opstrace.com/community) and follow us on [Twitter @opstrace](https://twitter.com/opstrace).
-Let us know what you thought of the quick start—we like any and all feedback.
+Let us know what you thought of the quick start—feedback is a gift 🎁.
 <!-- markdownlint-enable MD044 -->

 To learn more about how to use Opstrace, check out our Administrator and User Guides.
-If you'd like to hack on Opstrace, feel free to [fork our repository](https://github.com/opstrace/opstrace/network/members) and set up your [dev environment](https://opstrace.com/docs/guides/contributor/setting-up-your-dev-env).
+If you'd like to hack on Opstrace, feel free to [fork our repository](https://github.com/opstrace/opstrace/network/members) and set up your [dev environment](https://opstrace.com/docs/guides/contributor/setting-up-your-dev-env/).

 Thank you. 🙏